Because makeup shouldn't harm us or animals.

 What “Cruelty-Free” Means to Us

 On the other hand, Cruelty-Free is a lot easier to define.
 It simply means that a product was not tested on an animal at any point in its production.
-The confusion comes in when brands use deceptive marketing claims and logos that aren’t properly vetted.
-Sadly, in the United States, brands can claim whatever they want on their packaging in regard to animal testing, whether it’s true or not.
+The confusion arises when brands use deceptive marketing claims and logos that have not been properly vetted.
+Sadly, in the United States, brands can claim whatever they want on their packaging regarding animal testing, whether it’s true or not.
 There are no legal repercussions for doing so.

 Here’s how we determine if a brand is cruelty-free:

-*All of these must be met in order to be considered cruelty-free
+*All of these must be met to be considered cruelty-free

 Nothing stated in this article should be used in place of professional medical advice.
 All opinions are our own.